Post-Brexit - preparing for a school trip to Europe in 2022

 Also, when you arrive in an EU country (except Ireland), be prepared to show your return ticket and proof of accommodation for your stay.
 We will provide these documents in your travel pack.
 You may also be asked to show that you have enough money for your stay.

 You are not allowed to bring any dairy or meat products into the EU from the UK and so don’t be tempted to pack chocolate, biscuits, Bovril or any other products that contain prohibited ingredients.
-The only exception is powdered infant milk and special foods required for medical reasons.
+The only exception is special foods required for medical reasons.
 Read more on the EU website.